smsln93/geologic-time-scale-api/README.md

 # geologic-time-scale-api
 A FastAPI-based REST API for exploring the geologic time scale hierarchy (eons, eras, periods, epochs, ages).
-The project includes a SQLite database, seed data loader, and export functionality.
+The project includes a SQLite database and data export functionality.

 ---